 Best identity theft protection

-Identity fraud just isn't going away, and it continues to be a growing concern in 2018.
+Identity fraud just isn't going away, and it continues to be a growing concern.
 If you're (quite rightly) concerned about falling for one of the many scams that have been doing the rounds on the internet, then our guide to the best identity theft protection tools will help you put your mind at ease.

 Millions of people every year are hit by ID theft - the number of victims in the US alone in 2017 is thought to be in excess of 16 million people.
-These scams varied in their methods, but pretty much every one depended on a criminal assuming the stolen identity of someone else in order to withdraw money, take out loans, make payments and more - here's how to check whether your identity has been stolen.
+These scams varied in their methods, but pretty much every one depended on a criminal assuming the stolen identity of someone else in order to withdraw money, take out loans, make payments and more.

 However, there are ways to help protect yourself, with the best identity theft protection services offering tools to help you spot potential scams.
 The best identity theft protection services we list here all offer access to credit reports that can help you easily keep track of your financial accounts.